 The site doesn’t call itself “The Front Page of the Internet” for nothing.
 If you visit the site daily, you’ll find an engaging mix of news, links, social commentary, and general geekdom.
 You can find a “subreddit” or secondary community on almost every topic imaginable.

 However, this is not your average social network as users are in complete control of the content.
-There is a system of karma with every user and the content they post.
+There is a system of karma with every user and the material they post.
 Users can up or downvote content to bring it up to the front page or bury it forever into oblivion.
-Content that reaches the front page has the potential to be viewed by Reddit’s 43 million monthly active users.
+Content that reaches the front page has the potential to be viewed by Reddit’s 330 million monthly active users.

 I’ve only been using Reddit regularly for a few months, but I’ve learned some tricks.
 Here are some quick tips for marketing on Reddit:

 Choose a legitimate account handle and be sure to label content from your blog or website as such.
 Credibility goes a long way in building karma.

-Each subreddit has its own unique focus and rules, and in order to be successful, you have to make sure your content falls within the boundaries.
+Each subreddit has its unique focus and rules, and to be successful, you have to make sure your content falls within the boundaries.
 If not, you could be downvoted or banned from the subreddit all together.